Kaakha Kaakha: Production

+Development

 Gautham Vasudev Menon revealed that he was inspired to make Kaakha Kaakha after reading articles about encounter specialists.
 The film was initially titled Paathi, and then Kalam before the team opted for Kaakha Kaakha, a line from Kanda Shasti Kavasam, a devotional song.
 Many producers refused to finance the film as they could not agree on the budget fixed by Menon; it was Kalaipuli S. Thanu who finally did so.
-Cinematography was handled by R. D. Rajasekhar, editing by Anthony and art direction by Rajeevan.
+Cinematography was handled by R. D. Rajasekhar and art direction by Rajeevan.
+Anthony made his debut as editor.

+Casting

-Menon approached R. Madhavan for the lead role, but the actor felt he could not convincingly play an encounter specialist.
+Jyothika was cast as the lead actress even before the lead actor had been finalised.
+Menon approached R. Madhavan for that role, but the actor felt he could not convincingly play an encounter specialist.
 Ajith Kumar and Vikram were also approached, but were reluctant to play a police officer at the time.
 Vijay declined as he wanted a complete script, whereas Menon decided to finalise the climax only during filming.
-The lead actress Jyothika asked Menon to consider Suriya for the role, and he was selected after Menon saw his portrayal in Nandhaa (2001).
+Jyothika asked Menon to consider Suriya for the role, and he was selected after Menon saw his portrayal in Nandhaa (2001).
 Jeevan was cast as the antagonist after Menon saw him on a poster of University (2002), the actor's debut.
 His voice was dubbed by Menon.
+Ramya Krishnan agreed to do an item number, at a time she believed no leading actress would agree to do so.
+Vincent Asokan auditioned for the role of a police officer and participated in a photo shoot.

+Filming

 Menon did a rehearsal of the script with the actors, a costume trial with Jyothika and then enrolled Suriya in a commando training school before beginning production, which he described as a "very planned shoot".
 To prepare for the role, Suriya met two actual police officers Vijayakumar and Shailendra Babu who discussed their encounter experiences.
 An outhouse set was built at Nuwara Eliya at Sri Lanka which cost ₹5 lakh.
 To build the set on 24 feet of water, Rajeevan hired thirteen carpenters, two painters and the set was built within 15 days and the green-grass roof of the house had to be watered every day to prevent the grass from drying up.
 Suriya performed the scene where his character falls from the outhouse without a stunt double.
 The song "Uyirin Uyire" was shot at Andaman.

+Post-production

+Anthony was initially hired to edit only the song "Ennai Konjam" for the film's audio launch.
+After being impressed with his work, Menon made him the film's main editor.
+It was also Anthony's idea to begin the film in a nonlinear manner; the scene of the lead character being shot was originally intended as "pre-climax" before it became the opening scene.
+Thanu noted that including Anthony's name in the credits was initially disallowed as he was not a member of the Southern India Film Editors Association, so he fought to get Anthony membership there.